Rites of Passage & The ReWilding of Human Nature

 An offering of dried tobacco and

-A prayer to the ancestors to light the way.
+A offering to the ancestors to light the way,

-Placed gently in the burnt hollow of a tree,
+Placed gently in the burnt hollow of this ancient tall standing one.

 You step through onto hallowed ground,